rmccrear/practice-with-db/README.md

 Each link above takes you directly to the `App.jsx` file in that branch, where you can see the progression of the implementation.

+### Login Examples (Optional)

+For examples of implementing user authentication:

+- **Simple Logins**: See the [`logins`](https://github.com/rmccrear/practice-with-db/tree/logins) branch for a basic login implementation
+- **Login Component with Callbacks**: See the [`login-component`](https://github.com/rmccrear/practice-with-db/tree/login-component) branch for a reusable login component that uses callback functions as props

 ## Learning Path

 1. Start with the `main` branch to understand the basic setup